jeremyzhangsq/PPRviz-reproducibility/README.md

 where
 ```
 -f: input file.
--a: 0 is conventional Louvain; 1 is LouvainPlus.
+-a: 0 is conventional Louvain; 1 is Louvain+.
 -k: threshold of partition size; default=25.
 -v: verbose mode.
 -o: output the partition.